 Whatever adventure you choose, be prepared to spend a few days acclimating to the dizzying altitudes – or face a heavy-duty bout of altitude sickness.

-Trekking is most rewarding during the dry season (May to September) in the Andes.
+In the Andes, trekking is most rewarding during the dry season (May to September).
 Avoid the wet season (December to March), when rain makes some areas impassable.

 Feature: Responsible Trekking